toml-f/toml-f/doc/tutorial/json.rst

 .. dropdown:: full source

-   For completeness here is again the full source of our lexer implementation.
+   For completeness here is again the full source of our parser implementation.

    Note that this implementation also contains an implementation of a *toml_visitor* to prune type annotations used in the validation test suite to represent TOML values.